 What creative professionals need to know about AI

-- Learn about popular generative AI tools used by artists, including DALL·E, Midjourney, and Copilot
+- Get hands-on with popular generative AI tools used by creatives, including DALL·E, ChatGPT, Copilot, and Gemini

-- Get advice about protecting your work and understanding what artists can do to avoid being exploited or replaced by AI technology
+- Get practical advice about protecting your work, and what artists can do to avoid being exploited or replaced by AI technology

 - Duration